Home / Resume / Federal / Veteran Resume

 What to do if you have no professional experience

-Use Civilian Job Titles as Resume Headlines
+Use Civilian Operations Titles as Resume Headlines

 Do not lead with your rank.
 Instead, use the civilian equivalent of your military role.
 An Infantry Squad Leader becomes a 'Team Leader and Operations Supervisor.'
-An Army Medic becomes an 'Emergency Medical Technician.'
+A logistics NCO becomes an 'Operations and Supply Chain Coordinator.'
 The civilian title helps recruiters understand your value immediately.

 Complete a Skillbridge Internship Before Separation